 The Society and its Research Groups offer a variety of Awards to outstanding undergraduate and postgraduate research.
 UK departments are encouraged to submit innovative, high quality thesis research.
 Particular focus is given to originality of thought, quality of research and excellence in presentation.

-Alfred Steers Essay Prize
+Alfred Steers Dissertation Prize

 Winners are commended at the Society's Annual General Meeting in June each year.

-Research Group Awards
+Research Group awards

 Quaternary Research Association (QRA) undergraduate dissertation award